eclipse-vertx/vert.x/new/manual.md

 ### JavaScript

-The main JavaScript script must call `load('vertx.js')` to load the vert.x object api.
+The main JavaScript script must call `load('vertx.js')` to load the vertx global which contains the api.

 The `load` function is also used if you want to load any other JavaScript scripts you have in your verticle.